10 Best Streaming for November 2025

 Key Catalysts

-• Monetization of advertising and new audio formats.
+• Monetization of premium and ad-supported tiers

 Risk Factors

-• Content acquisition costs and margin pressure.
+• Licensing costs and margin pressure from content providers

 Stock #6: Comcast Corporation (CMCSA)